Skip to content

 The type of industrial accident and the resulting injury, and its severity can vary widely depending on the task being performed and the specific circumstances of the accident.
 Tragically, many industrial accidents and injuries could have been prevented if proper safety measures had been followed.
 General contractors, employers, property owners, subcontractors, and other relevant parties are legally required to ensure worker safety by following safety regulations and laws.
 Failure to do so can result in workers getting severely injured or even killed.

 An industrial accident can upend not only your life but your loved ones’ lives as well, so it is crucial that you recover the full extent of financial compensation you need and deserve to heal.
-The South Florida industrial accident attorneys at Rosenthal, Levy, Simon & Sosa have assisted injured workers in getting access to proper medical care and maximum compensation for their losses.
+The Florida industrial accident attorneys at Rosenthal, Levy, Simon & Sosa have assisted injured workers in getting access to proper medical care and maximum compensation for their losses.
 By holding employers and companies liable through workers’ comp claims or third-party lawsuits, you also prevent industrial accidents from wrecking other people’s lives.
-Speak to our South Florida accident attorneys and arrange a free case review by contacting us online or calling 561-478-2500 to discuss your legal options and how we can assist you.
+Speak to our Florida accident attorneys and arrange a free case review by contacting us online or calling 561-478-2500 to discuss your legal options and how we can assist you.

 Schedule Your Consultation